Hello, everyone! Welcome to the Restorative Health Solutions blog!

-Hello everyone and welcome to my blog.
 This is part of our ongoing series diving through pieces of Dr. Datis Kharrazian’s new book Why Isn’t My Brain Working?.
-I am so glad this book finally came out!
-While I treat a lot of people for thyroid problems and other autoimmune conditions, nearly all my patients also complain of poor brain function.
+We are so glad this book finally came out!
+While we see a lot of people for thyroid problems and other autoimmune conditions, nearly all of our patients also complain of poor brain function.
 The following is a quick, short list of symptoms of a poorly functioning brain.

 - · Depression